No. 2/2024

 Italian carton board manufacturer renews EWC agreement

 A revised EWC agreement was signed at Reno de Medici's headquarters in Milan on 26 January 2024.
 The carton board manufacturer has production sites in Italy, Spain, France, Germany, Sweden and the Netherlands and is owned by a US investment company.
-The European works council was newly established in 2015 following a merger; there was previously an EWC in a predecessor company from 2003 to 2008.
+The European works council was established in 2015 following a merger; there was previously an EWC in a predecessor firm from 2003 to 2008 (see report in EWC News 2/2015).
 The current EWC represents 2,300 employees and has 15 members, including five from Italy and four from Spain.
-There is also a trade union coordinator from UNI Europa, the umbrella organisation of the services sector unions.
+There is also a union coordinator from UNI Europa, the umbrella organisation of the services sector unions.

 The meetings take place once a year in Milan.
 Representatives of the three Italian trade unions represented in the company always attend as guests.
 Extraordinary meetings are organised in exceptional circumstances.
 The five members of the select committee come from different countries and meet the central management twice a year; one of these meetings can be held as a video conference.
 As one of the six countries is not represented on the select committee, the EWC chairman has the right to visit the employee representatives of this country once a year.
 The EWC agreement specifies exactly how EWC members are to be appointed for each country.
 Minutes of meetings are drawn up by management in consultation with the trade union coordinator.
 Expert costs are limited to €2,000 per year.
 All other points largely correspond to the subsidiary requirements of the EU Directive.